 During the exam, your doctor will look through the microscope, adjusting the light from the slit lamp to view certain parts of your eyes.
 Things they’ll look at:

 The skin around the eye.
 Your doctor can check the area for skin diseases and abrasions.

 The surface of the eye.
 This includes the tissue under your eyelids and over the whites of your eyes.
 These areas can be swollen or infected.
 This can be caused by sexually transmitted diseases, allergies, or viruses

 The sclera.
 This is the protective outer layer of the eyeball.
 Next to the sclera is the episclera, which helps keep it healthy.
 These areas can get diseases related to allergies, autoimmune disorders (where the body attacks itself), and gout (a type of arthritis).

 The cornea.
 This is the layer of the eye that helps focus your vision.
 A slit-lamp exam may show your cornea isn’t as clear as it used to be.
 A number of things can cause your vision to blur.

 The iris.
 This is the colored disc that surrounds the pupil and changes to allow more or less light into your eye.
-It can be affected by a variety of diseases and conditions, including (in rare cases) tuberculosis, leukemia, and even forms of arthritis.
+It can be affected by a variety of diseases and conditions, including freckles or melanoma of the iris.

 The lens.
 Cataracts (a clouding of the lens) are diagnosed by examining this part of the eye.
 It’s located behind the pupil.

 Looking at the retina and optic nerve can help your doctor figure out if you have glaucoma or if diabetes is affecting your eyes.
-The examination may also show anemia (low levels of red blood cells), tumors, blood clots, and hardening of the arteries caused by high blood pressure.
+The examination may also show tumors, blood clots, and hardening of the arteries caused by high blood pressure.

-Your doctor should tell you what she learned during your eye exam immediately.
+Your doctor should tell you what they learned during your eye exam immediately.